The LearnClash SRS Retention Curve: 3 Stages [2026]

 | Quest | Variable | Tracked across chain | Topic-level mastery progression |

 In Practice mode, the algorithm picks 9 cards weighted by where they sit on the retention curve.
 Cards approaching the 7-day Known check get priority, cards approaching the 90-day Mastered check get the next priority, and new cards fill the remaining slots.
-The session takes roughly 3 minutes, the median LearnClash session length, and it’s pure SRS exposure with no opponent.
+The session is short by design, just a few minutes, and it’s pure SRS exposure with no opponent.

 Practice card-selection priority order: